Gohsato/gohsato/README.md

 ### Hello and welcome!

 My name's Goh.
-I recently graduated.
+I'm a recent graduate from the University of Victoria.
 Right now, I am a full-stack developer at [FABCYCLE](https://www.fabcycle.shop/) making a custom Shopify integration.
 If you wanna talk anything software, hit me up @ `goh.hello@outlook.com`!

 Other things I'm working on: